whoissqr/Coverity-Demos/README.md

 This repository contains minimal projects that utilize various build systems (e.g. make, ant, maven, gradle).
 Each has a single "HelloWorld" source file and a build configuration that will compile and clean the project.

 Each project also has a script that produces semi-automated demonstration of how Coverity integrates with each of these build systems.
-This allows you to demonstrate the build/analyze/commit cycle using the toolchain that your prospect is most familiar with.
+This allows you to demonstrate the build/analyze/commit cycle using the toolchain that your audience is most familiar with.

 ## Prerequisites